 As soon as you get on the water, you are put to work forward and back paddling around rocks and away from treacherous areas.
 But, don’t worry, your guide will also yell “take a break” quite a bit.
 This provides you with plenty of time to look around at the breathtaking scenery of the canyon.

 It also won’t be long before you are splashed in the face with the ice-cold water of the White Salmon River.
 (Maybe the salmon are white because they are so cold?)
-But, eventually you get used to the cold water, or are distracted enough by your surroundings that you stop caring.
+But, eventually, you get used to the cold water, or are distracted enough by your surroundings that you stop caring.

-We decided to go on the 2.25-hour Middle Gorge trip – with a mix of Class II, III & IV rapids – but Zoller’s has many options of varying difficulty.
+We decided to go on the 2.25-hour Middle Gorge trip – with a mix of Class II, III & IV rapids – but Zoller’s Outdoor Odysseys has many options of varying difficulty.
 And many are even available year round.

 Our guide, Seth, was awesome and made sure we were having fun every minute of our trip!
 We got to experience a pop-out (where we rowed into the rapids until it popped us back out), spinning over rapids, drinking fresh spring water and more!
 All while laughing and learning interesting facts about the area from our knowledgeable guide.

-Plunging Over Husum Falls
+Rafting Over the 14-Foot Husum Falls

 Our trip was packed with fun at every turn, however, the highlight was definitely taking the plunge over Husum Falls!
 Although there is an option to skip this part of the trip and walk around it instead, you won’t want to miss out on this adrenaline rush!